 High clinical suspicion should be maintained for choriocarcinoma in women with hemoptysis and molar pregnancy, current, or recent pregnancy, or irregular vaginal bleeding.

-Treatment at a center specializing in gestational trophoblastic disease may be beneficial, as is done in the United Kingdom.
+An interprofessional treatment center with nurses and clinicians specializing in gestational trophoblastic disease may be beneficial.
 (Level I and II).

 |||Seckl MJ,Sebire NJ,Berkowitz RS, Gestational trophoblastic disease.
 Lancet (London, England).
 2010 Aug 28 [PubMed PMID: 20673583]|